TheHereticDruid/TempPortfolioDruid/README.md

 These will only have a title until publication

 ### A prayer in nine voices
+A small piece (500 words), on dealing with heartbreak

 Unpublished

 ### Untitled submission, theme: queer loneliness
+A 2000 word piece on personal experiences of loneliness, with the intervention of certain theoretical concepts

 Unpublished

 # Miscellaneous
 Links to projects related to data or GIS or the like

 ### Behance
+Very much WIP!
 https://www.behance.net/akshayrajendr2

 ### GIS Assignment